qtile/qtile/docs/manual/config/groups.rst

 :class:`~libqtile.config.ScratchPad` is a special - by default invisible -
 group which acts as a container for :class:`~libqtile.config.DropDown` configurations.
-A `DropDown` can be configured to spawn a defined process and bind thats processes window to it.
+A `DropDown` can be configured to spawn a defined process and bind thats process' window to it.
 The associated window can then be shown and hidden by the lazy command ``dropdown_toggle()``
 (see :doc:`/manual/config/lazy`) from the ScratchPad group.
 Thus - for example - your favorite terminal emulator turns into a quake-like